Stratification of the fourth secant variety of Veronese variety via the symmetric rank: Introduction

-Obviously answering to Question \ref{Q} for $T$ or $F$ is equivalent to find the $X$-rank of the associated $P\in \mathbb{P}^{n_{m,d}}$.
-Since $\mathbb{P}^{n_{m,d}}$ can be both the projective space of homogeneous polynomials of degree $d$ in $m+1$ variables and the projective space of symmetric tensors of order $d$ over an $m+1$ dimensional vector space, an answer to Question \ref{Q} for a given $T$ or $F$ (resp. for all $T$ and $F$) is equivalent to compute $r_X(P)$ for the point $P\in \mathbb {P}^n$ associated to $T$ or $F$ (resp. for all $P\in \mathbb {P}^n$).
+Obviously answering to Question \ref{Q} for $T$ or $F$ is equivalent to finding the $X$-rank of the associated $P\in \mathbb{P}^n$, $n:= n_{m,d}$.
+Since $\mathbb{P}^n$ can be viewed either as the projective space of homogeneous polynomials of degree $d$ in $m+1$ variables or as the projective space of symmetric tensors of order $d$ over an $m+1$ dimensional vector space, an answer to Question \ref{Q} for a given $T$ or $F$ (resp. for all $T$ and $F$) is equivalent to compute $r_X(P)$ for the point $P\in \mathbb {P}^n$ associated to $T$ or $F$ (resp. for all $P\in \mathbb {P}^n$).

 The answer to Question \ref{Q}, in the particular case of $m=1$, is known since Sylvester (\cite{cs}, \cite{lt}, Theorem 4.1, \cite{bgi}, \S 3).
 In that case the Veronese variety coincides with a rational normal curve.
 In \cite{bcmt} and \cite{cglm} one can find an algebraic theoretical algorithm for the general case with $m\geq 2$.